-A number of practical and relatively straightforward actions will support sustainable growth in the Australian Indigenous arts industry.
+A number of practice actions will support sustainable growth in the Indigenous arts industry.

 On an immediate level, providing and promoting access to the National Blockchain Roadmap report, especially sections on the supply chain pertaining to the agricultural sector from which relevant lessons can be drawn for the arts industry, will empower those within the sector to rebuild the market in a sustainable way.
 The Roadmap report holds relevance to Australian markets broadly, with particular importance for areas of trade high in cultural value.